ItsRendy/Lithon/README.md

 ### Data Types

-There are only numerals and strings kind of exist as you can print variables without values and they won't be counted as a numeral but this means spaces don't excist
+There are only numerals and strings kind of exist as you can print variables without values and they won't be counted as a numerals

 Example 1: